libreATM/docs/How_to_Install_libreATM_on_a_Nexus7_from_scratch.md

 fastboot oem unlock
 ~~~

-Sets the device to auto power on instead of charging:
+Set the device to auto power on instead of charging:
 ~~~
 fastboot oem off-mode-charge 0
 ~~~

-Reboot the tablet.
+* Reboot the tablet.
 * Settings > More > USB tethering (on)

 ## Browser ##